GitHub Copilot vs Microsoft Copilot

 Pros

-- Supports 15+ programming languages and multiple IDEs
+- Supports 50+ programming languages and multiple IDE integrations

 Cons

-- Generated code requires careful review for bugs and security issues
+- Generated code quality is inconsistent and requires careful review

-- Potential copyright and licensing concerns with training data
+- Potential licensing and security concerns from training data sourcing

 Microsoft Copilot